-I started reading Sea of Tranquility by Katja Millay, I believed, last month and sync read the novel with Erika (thenocturnalfey.blogspot.com) and of course, as slow as I was reading the book, as busy the royal polar bear was, she finished the book way weeks from now and I just finished the book today.
-Barbra and Dianne, friends of mine from bookish circle, convincing me to read the book.
-They already knew me; I love books especially in romance, those stories with painful process of falling in love or a tragedy – either way, as long as it is sad, painful and incinerating, I will read it.
-One major reasons why I chose to read Sea of Tranquility is because it was read and recommended by Colleen Hoover (and Colleen Hoover was the first romance author that I really got hooked!), herself.
+I started reading Sea of Tranquility by Katja Millay, I believed, last month and sync read the novel with Erika and of course, as slow as I was reading the book, as busy the Royal Polar Bear was, she finished the book way weeks from now and I just finished the book today.
+Barbra and Dianne, friends of mine from a bookish group, convincing me to read the book.
+They already knew me; I love books especially in romance, those stories with the painful process of falling in love or a tragedy – either way, as long as it is sad, painful and incinerating, I will read it.
+One major reason why I chose to read Sea of Tranquility is that it was read and recommended by Colleen Hoover, herself.

 “I hate my left hand.
 I hate to look at it.
 I hate it when it stutters and trembles and reminds that my identity is gone.
 But I look at it anyway, because it also reminds me that I’m going to find the boy who took everything from me.
 I’m going to kill the boy who killed me, and when I kill him, I’m going to do it with my left hand.”